fran93/LordSith/README.md

 -Compile the project using maven: mvn clean install.

-If you want to use it in a machine without graphical interface, use the pro profile: mvn -Ppro clean install
+If you want to use it on a machine without graphical interface, use the pro profile: mvn -Ppro clean install

 -Run the project. java -jar LordSith/lordsith/target/lordsith-0.0.1-SNAPSHOT.jar